Check our Calendar for all tours and departure dates

 Day

-Time to say goodbye, your guided tour ends after breakfast.
-You can leave your luggage on board untill lunchtime, and visit Cochem a bit more.
+t’s time to say goodbye.
+Your guided tour ends after breakfast.
+You can leave your luggage on board until lunchtime and visit Aschaffenburg a bit more.

-NEW in 2019: our luxurious family run hotel in the little village of Slenaken!
-Offers more to relax&enjoy your holiday.
+Stay for at least 3 nights at our luxurious family-run hotel in the little village of Slenaken!
+It offers more ways to relax and enjoy your holiday.
 Indoor swimming pool and jacuzzi, outdoor tenniscourt, fitness room, strolling through the village or just enjoying the quiet terraces…..it’s there to enjoy.
-Rooms are very pleasant and the chef will serve a nice dinner every night we stay here.
+Rooms are very pleasant, and the chef will serve a nice dinner every night we stay here.

 This hotel is a little historic gem, so we have to accept some stairs to get to our rooms.
 It’s on the nicest spot of the village, and if you like you can enjoy your breakfast on the terrace next to the river that runs through Monschau.